acumos/security-verification/security-verification-service/docs/design.rst

 Given the importance of managing risks such as above, the key question is how that capability needs to, or can be, implemented.
-This design assumes that the goal of the S-V component of the Acumos platform is to provide a comprehensive, as-much-automated-as-possible, platform-integrated service that fulfills the goals.
+This design assumes that the goal of the SV component of the Acumos platform is to provide a comprehensive, as-much-automated-as-possible, platform-integrated service that fulfills the goals.
 Thus the design below attempts to lay out an approach to that.
 This design however may not be achievable in a single release or in full, since: